Python Study Notes - File Operations

 Writing to a file

-represents adding content to an existing file without deleting or overwriting its original contents.
+The character 'a' represents adding content to an existing file without deleting or overwriting its original contents.

 For example: